dmarr1703/millo-3/IMAGE_UPLOAD_GUIDE.md

 ### Performance
 - Small images (< 1MB): Instant upload
 - Medium images (1-5MB): Few seconds
-- Large images (5-10MB): 5-10 seconds
+- Large images (5-20MB): 10-20 seconds
-- Very large images (> 10MB): May take longer, but no limit
+- Very large images (20-100MB+): 30 seconds to few minutes depending on connection
+- **No size limit** - Upload files as large as you need!

 ### Data Structure
 Each image is stored with: